 The Company has recognised a right-of-use asset and corresponding lease liability in respect of an office lease.
+The term of the office lease ended on 30 June 2022.

 A right-of-use asset is recognised at the commencement date of a lease.
 The right-of-use asset is measured at cost, which comprises the initial amount of the lease liability, adjusted for, as applicable, any lease payments made at or before the commencement date net of any lease incentives received, any initial direct costs incurred, and, except where included in the cost of inventories, an estimate of costs expected to be incurred for dismantling and removing the underlying asset, and restoring the site or asset.